 One striking difference between Tesla’s new solar panel product and other solar panels is how they look on the roof.
 Images of Tesla’s solar panels portray a product with a sleek all-black finish, consistent with Tesla’s reputation for impressive design.
 However, Tesla isn’t the only company that offers an all-black solar panel – premium panel manufacturers LG and SunPower have been producing black panels for years, as has Tesla’s new manufacturing partner, Panasonic.

 What is more distinct is the design of the system as a whole.
 The Tesla website states, “Our solar panels blend into your roof with integrated front skirts and no visible mounting hardware.”
 SolarCity (Tesla’s solar brand) acquired Zep Solar, a company that manufactures low-profile solar panel mounts, back in 2013.
-The upcoming Tesla solar panel system will likely includes a version of Zep’s previous mounting design.
+The Tesla solar panel system likely includes or in the future will include a version of Zep’s previous mounting design.

 The system also includes “skirts” that create a beveled edge wrapping around the solar panel installation, which makes the system appear visually more integrated into the roof.
 While neither the skirt nor the low-profile mounting panels are Tesla-exclusive innovations, it’s clear that Tesla has dedicated significant resources to creating an aesthetically pleasing panel installation.